-The end of treatment can be a daunting time for patients who have become used to the frequent visits and oversight from their care team.
+The end of treatment can be a difficult time for patients who have become used to the frequent visits and oversight from their care team.
 Often patients will express anxiety and uncertainty at this time.
-The goal of the survivorship program is to help alleviate some of those concerns by providing clear information on next steps, what to watch for, who to call, and most importantly to provide patients with tools and resources to help them take back control of their health and wellness.
+The goal of the survivorship program is to help relieve some of those fears by providing clear information on next steps, what to watch for, who to call, and most importantly to provide patients with tools and resources to help them take back control of their health and wellness.

-“Survivorship” focuses on the health and life of a person with cancer from diagnosis until end of life.
-This includes physical, psychosocial and economic issues of cancer beyond diagnosis and treatment phases, and includes their family and loved ones.
-“Survivors” can face challenges following treatment including long term effects of treatment, risk of recurrence or secondary cancers, and other physical, emotional or financial concerns.
+“Survivorship” focuses on the health & life of a person with cancer from diagnosis until end of life.
+This includes physical, emotional, psychosocial, and economic issues of cancer beyond diagnosis and treatment phases, and includes their family and loved ones.
+“Survivors” can face many challenges following treatment including long term effects of treatment, risk of recurrence or secondary cancers, and other physical, emotional or financial concerns.

-The survivorship visit is a one on one visit with an oncology nurse practitioner.
+The survivorship visit is a one on one visit with an oncology nurse practitioner (or other appropriate care provider).
 A personalized survivorship care plan will be prepared for you detailing your diagnosis, treatment and follow-up plan.
-It will also include lifestyle recommendations and useful resources as well as when you should contact your care team.
-The visit will also provide you with an opportunity to ask questions about your follow-up and discuss issues that may be affecting you.
-The survivorship team will help connect you with the appropriate specialists and resources that fit your individual needs.
+It will also include lifestyle recommendations and useful resources as well as things to contact your care team about.
+The visit will give you an opportunity to ask questions about your follow-up and discuss issues that may be affecting you.
+The Survivorship team will help connect you with the appropriate specialists and resources that fit your individual needs.